paolofalcoruegg/axp/README.md

 <summary style="font-size: medium">Aims & Work Packages</summary><br>
 -->

-The concept for Arena evolved from the beautiful effect sound waves can have on liquids.
-The aim of this installation was to showcase the field of cymatics both bottom-up and top-down, i.e. with a pure tone and complex signal (music) approach.
+The concept for Arena evolved from exploring the beautiful Faraday wave effect on a small woofer.
+The aim of the installation was to showcase the field of cymatics both bottom-up and top-down, i.e. with a pure tone and complex signal (music) approach.
 The team managed to source two 12'' drivers and, in line with this, aimed to build two modules.

 <p align="center"><img width="700" src=".github/ConceptOne.jpg"><img width="700" src=".github/ConceptTwo.jpg"></p>
 <p align="center"><em>Figure 4: Concept sketches</em></p>

 Two concept sketches shown above outlined two potential layouts for the two modules.
 These would be distinct from one another, and the aim for each was set as the following:

 **Module 1** lets the visitor investigate the patterns generated by complex music signals.
-The visitor can input their own music through AUX and control sound effects with rotary knobs.
+The visitor can input their own music through an AUX cable and control sound effects with rotary knobs.

 **Module 2** lets the user investigate the patterns generated by sinusoids of varying frequency.
 The visitor can sweep through frequencies with a rotary knob.

-My personal responsibilities were focused on  ***Module 1*** and can be summarised in three distinct work packages as follows.
-The following sections are focused on my individual contributions to this project unless otherwise noted.
+My personal responsibilities were focused on  ***Module 1*** and can be summarised in three distinct work packages.
+The following sections are focused on my *individual contributions* to this project unless otherwise noted.

-1. System Design & Integration: Designing the full system, sourcing the required audio components and connecting hardware to software
+WP1: System Design & Integration: Designing the full system, sourcing the required audio components and connecting hardware to software
-2. Sound Visualisation (Light): Developing and assembling an LED array that changes in color and brightness in response to varying amplitudes in defined frequency bins
+WP2: Sound Visualisation (Light): Developing and assembling an LED array that changes in color and brightness in response to varying amplitudes in defined frequency bins
-3. Sound Processing: Creating a Max MSP patch that processes music input through an AUX cable, crossfades between raw and waveshaped signals, and delivers an output signal to the driver (filtered) and headphones (raw)
+WP3: Sound Processing: Creating a Max MSP patch that processes music input through an AUX cable, crossfades between raw and waveshaped signals, and delivers an output signal to the driver (filtered) and headphones (raw)

 There was no solid framework with regards to time planning.
 The general strategy was to source all components early on (W7 - W8), get individual tasks done in the following two weeks (W8 - W9), and to work together to integrate the subsystems in W10.